Printed media in the Soviet Union

 Printed media in the Soviet Union, i.e., newspapers, magazines and journals, were under strict control of the CPSU and the Soviet state.
-The desire to disseminate propaganda was believed to had been the driving force behind the creation of the early Soviet newspapers.
+The desire to disseminate propaganda was believed to have been the driving force behind the creation of the early Soviet newspapers.
 Newspapers were the essential means of communicating with the public, which meant that they were the most powerful way available to spread propaganda and capture the hearts of the population.
 Additionally, within the Soviet Union the press evolved into the messenger for the orders from the CPSU Central Committee to the party officials and activists.
 Due to this important role, the Soviet papers were both prestigious in the society and an effective means to control the masses; however, manipulation initially was not the only purpose of the Soviet press.